26 December, 2005

 Rarefaction

-Feng-Mei Heberer, who is spending a year in China, wishes that the day-to-day lifwe in her newly adopted country of residence become “selbstverständlich ohne an zu Entdeckendem” (very rough translation: self-evident yet, retain a sense of constant discovery).
+Feng-Mei Heberer, who is spending a year in China, wishes that the day-to-day life in her newly adopted country of residence become “selbstverständlich ohne an zu Entdeckendem wegzunehmen” (very rough translation: self-evident yet, retain a sense of constant discovery).

-About a year after I moved to Germany, I went to a reading of an author (sorry, forget her name) who was born in Poland, eventually moved to Australia via France and then, after many years, to Britian.
-Her’s was a holocaust survival story, written beautifully and fluidly in her adopted language, English.
+About a year after I moved to Germany, I went to a reading by an author (sorry, I forgot her name) who was born in Poland, eventually moved to Australia via France, and then, after many years, moved to Britain.
+Her was a holocaust survival story, written beautifully and fluidly in her adopted language, English.

-After the reading, someone in the audience asked her why she wrote in English, her third language (French was her second), instead of in Polish.
-She said she did this because it was a challenge to write about her life’s experiences in a language which she spoke fluently but was not her mother tongue.
-The foreignness of the language rarefied her childhood memories and sharpened her sense of lost without coating it in sentimentality.
+After reading some of her work, someone in the audience asked her why she wrote in English, her third language (French was her second), instead of in Polish.
+She said she did this because it was a challenge to write about her life experiences in a language she could still speak fluently, but it was not her mother tongue.
+The foreignness of the language rarefied her childhood memories and sharpened her sense of loss without coating it in sentimentality.

 She also said that she had come to embrace her foreignness.
-She liked living in London as a foreigner, simply because she would/could never become complacent.
-She could never just wander through a day without posing questions, making comparisons, or embracing newness.
+She liked living in London as a foreigner simply because she would/could never become complacent.
+She could never wander through a day without posing questions, making comparisons, or embracing newness.

 20 December, 2005